KDesp73/cchat/README.md

 - `\whoami`: Prints users username
 - `\whisper [username] [message]`: Sends private message to user with username `[username]`

-> More to be be implemented soon!
+> More to be implemented soon!

 ## License